7 Common Examples of Legal Malpractice

 Contractual inconsistencies.
 Careless attorneys can draft contracts that contain inconsistent provisions.
 These inconsistencies can end up costing the client thousands of dollars and make it hard to win a lawsuit.
 For example, your lawyer might include two different deadlines for when a vendor needs to deliver goods to you.

 Failing to communicate with clients.
 Lawyers owe their clients an ethical duty to keep them notified of what is happening in their case.
 As the client, you have the final say on important matters, such as whether to file a lawsuit or when to accept a settlement.
 If your lawyer does not keep you updated, then they cannot adequately represent your wishes.

 Settling too soon.
 Your lawyer should negotiate a settlement only once all of your damages are known.
 In short, you should reach maximum medical improvement so that you can calculate the full economic losses associated with your injury.
 If the lawyer negotiates a settlement too soon, they can leave money on the table.

-Initiating litigation without a reasonable basis.
+Filing lawsuits without a reasonable basis.
 Connecticut judges do not like people filing frivolous lawsuits to harass people.
 Instead, lawyers must perform a reasonable investigation to determine whether valid grounds exist for filing a lawsuit.
 Obviously, a lawyer cannot uncover all evidence before filing, but they cannot file an obviously meritless case.
 If they do, their client could be sued for vexatious litigation.

 Incompetent and negligent lawyers hamper the state’s justice system.
 If you believe that you are a victim of legal malpractice mentioned above, we want to hear from you.
-Contact a Hartford legal malpractice attorney at Stanger Stanfield Law for a free consultation.